 Within a short stroll from the historic precinct of Clyde is this great track with fantastic views of the township and surrounding area.
 Access is from the Holloway Street Memorial and from here the benched track zigzags up the hillside for about 500 metres.
 For the average person the walk to the top should take about 5 to 10 minutes and once there you have the option of walking back down or to continue along the hillside and loop back down Sunderland Street.

 The following Roxburgh tracks are maintained by the Teviot Valley Walkway Committee, a sub-committee of Roxburgh Community Board.
+You can also download the Teviot Valley Walking Trails brochure or pick one up at the Roxburgh i-SITE.

 Commissioner’s Track, Roxburgh